📝 Topics Covered

 self.name = name

-class RelationshipBrowser:
+class RelationshipBrowser: # The abstraction

 @abstractmethod

-class Relationships(RelationshipBrowser): # low-level
+class Relationships(RelationshipBrowser): # Low-level implementation

-relations = []
+self.relations = []

 def add_parent_and_child(self, parent, child):